 - Engagement of parents/carers is sought to deal with behavioural concerns as there is an expectation for parents to support the enforcement of the school's policy.
-Any concerns about management of behaviour should be raised directly with the school while continuing to work in partnership with them. - Positive reinforcement by acknowledging and giving certificates to students for when they have demonstrated positive behaviour - External professional opinions may be pursued
+Any concerns about management of behaviour should be raised directly with the school while continuing to work in partnership with them. - Positive reinforcement by acknowledging and giving certificates to students for when they have demonstrated positive behaviour - Behaviour contract post-incidence signed by student and parent. - External professional opinions may be pursued